 Charlevoix Public Library

 The Charlevoix Public Library is the place to be.
-With seemingly endless kid’s activities such as story time, art projects, Kindermusik and book yoga as well as the dedicated children/tween wing, playground and garden at the library, your family will find plenty of opportunities to explore this community gem.
+With seemingly endless kid’s activities such as story time, art projects, Kindermusik, and book yoga as well as the dedicated children/tween wing, playground, and garden at the library, your family will find plenty of opportunities to explore this community gem.
 Make sure to attend a jazz concert in the garden on Wednesdays throughout the summer!

 The best way to enjoy the water is to be on it.
-Sunshine Charters is a sailing catamaran which sets sail from the downtown marina and goes into Lake Charlevoix and Lake Michigan.
+Sunshine Charters is a sailing catamaran that sets sail from the downtown marina and goes into Lake Charlevoix and Lake Michigan.
 For a quick trip on the water, take a ride on the Ironton Ferry.
 It is such a unique experience.
 Or set your own course and rent kayaks or paddleboards with Schulman Paddleworks or rent a boat for a day at Summertime Rentals (we encourage you to make reservations beforehand).
 If you are traveling with older children, book a tour with Jordan Valley Outfitters to explore the natural beauty of the Jordan River.

 Northern Michigan is home to lots of great local orchards.
 Two of our favorites include: Royal Farms and Friske’s Farm Stand are awesome places to take the family.
 A visit to Friske Orchards would not be complete without a trip to the playground and a wagon ride through the orchard.
 If you’re visiting during the fall, Royal Farms offers families a chance to try their luck at navigating a corn maze.
 Also, both places have amazing donuts!